scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

 5. kerningForFirstDummyFontGlyph: This is an integer that explicitly indicates the kerning, ie. offset in pixels (on the x-axis) of the first glyph (the one that is repeated twice).
 This can be measured by observing the indent that your image processing app adds when you enter the first glyph (typically it should be only a few pixels)
 6. whiteSpaceWidthInPixels: This is a positive integer value that sets the width in pixels for the single white space between words for the subtitles in-game.

-The "--trace" switch enables extra debug messages to be printed.
+The "--trace" optional switch enables extra debug messages to be printed.

 A suggested method of creating decent looking PNG with the row of glyphs for your subtitles' font is the following:
 1. Create the font row in __GIMP__